alidemirbay/README-generator/README.md

 ```

 ## Installation
-The following  dependencies must be installed to run the application: npm inquire
+The following  dependencies must be installed to run the application: npm inquirer

 ## Usage
 ​This application is used for ​This application is used for generating README file